demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 Async<WebPart>
 ```

-As we did for [mapping Async Failure]({{< relref "orchestrating-user-signup.md#mapping-asyncresult-failure-type">}}) in the previous post, We make use of the `map` function on the Async module to carry out this tranformation.
+As we did for [mapping Async Failure]({{< relref "orchestrating-user-signup.md#mapping-asyncresult-failure-type">}}) in the previous post, We make use of the `map` function on the Async module to carry out this transformation.

-Let's assume that we are having a method `handleUserSignupResult` which maps a `Result` type to `WebPart`
+Let's assume that we have a method `handleUserSignupResult` which maps a `Result` type to `WebPart`

 ```fsharp
 UserSignupViewModel -> Result<UserId, UserSignupError> -> WebPart